top of page

 Christmas Eve Brings Predictable Risks, Not Legal Exceptions

-Christmas Eve compresses family gatherings, last-minute shopping, and winter weather into a single day.
-New Jersey law does not pause for tradition.
-Courts will measure conduct against what a prudent person or business would do in view of crowded homes, busy stores, and icy conditions.
-Tonight is about preparation and recordkeeping as much as celebration.
+Christmas Eve is a time for family gatherings, last-minute shopping, and winter weather.
+However, New Jersey law does not take a holiday.
+Courts will evaluate actions based on what a reasonable person or business would do in crowded homes, busy stores, and icy conditions.
+Tonight is about preparation and recordkeeping, just as much as it is about celebration.

 Hosting At Home Requires Careful Supervision